w311/cloudpak8s/_content/automation/shared-services.md

 For more information, see for example [this page](https://www.ibm.com/support/knowledgecenter/en/SSBNJ7_1.4.3/db2/ttnpm_db2_FP1.html) of the IBM Knowledge Center.

 ```
+## Expend the archive of the fixpack
+tar xvf v11.1.4fp4a_linuxx64_universal_fixpack.tar.gz
 ## precheck before upgrade
 cd universal
 ./db2prereqcheck -v 11.1.1.1 -i -s